 Device sensor data — We support device sensor data, but only use device rotation and location data in the design system currently.

-Touch and gestures — In the Pega design system, a touch is handled like a mouse click.
-As for gestures, we support swiping on toggles and tab pages.
+Touch and gestures — In Pega Cosmos, a basic touch is handled like a mouse click.
+As for gestures, we support swiping on toggles, list items, and tab pages.